Uzezi’s Tarot

 Marc smiled a yeah, sure smile.
 “I see you have already brought out your cards,” he said.

-“I know you don’t approve of them, Marc, but it’s because Audrey and I were talking about free will and karma—we were debating whether the future is open, or has it been determined by past actions?
+“I know you don’t approve of them, Marc, but Audrey and I were talking about free will and karma—we were debating whether the future is open, or determined by past actions.
 Of course the Tarot came up.”

 “Of course,” Marc said, filled everyone’s glasses, and winked at Audrey.
 “With Uzezi, the Tarot always comes up.”